 The Life Admin Problem

 The proactive vision that keeps getting described in product roadmaps goes something like this: an agent that notices your flight was delayed before you do.
 That sees the email from your child's school and flags that the permission slip needs a signature by Friday -- then looks at your packed calendar and suggests when.
-That spots the tense work thread and drafts a de-escalation reply before you've opened the message.
+That spots the tense work thread and drafts a de-escalation reply before you have opened the message.
 Not because you asked, but because the situation called for it.

-That vision requires something agents mostly don't have yet: the judgment to know when to show up, when to ask, and when to stay quiet.
+That vision requires something agents mostly do not have yet: the judgment to know when to show up, when to ask, and when to stay quiet.
 An agent that interrupts constantly to report on everything it noticed is just a different kind of management overhead.
 The hard design problem is calibrating the threshold -- high enough to be useful, low enough not to become another source of noise.

-The Gap Is A Product Gap
+The Gap Is a Product Gap

 Consumer demand for this kind of help is not in question.
 Capability, in a raw technical sense, is not the constraint either.
 The models can do the work.
 The infrastructure is being built.
-What's missing is the layer between capability and usefulness -- the product decisions about when to act, what to surface, how to hand off, and how to stay out of the way.
+What is missing is the layer between capability and usefulness -- the product decisions about when to act, what to surface, how to hand off, and how to stay out of the way.

 The companies that figure out question three -- can AI do useful work without creating a new management layer -- will have found the thing that ChatGPT found in 2022.
 Not just a capable model.
 A product people actually reach for.